cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 ![img](imgs/olimex_uart.jpg)

-Once you finish the wiring, you need to connect the TTL232 to the PC, and with a tool like `minicom`, you can use the terminal.
+Once you finish the wiring, you need to connect the TTL232 to the PC, and using a tool like `minicom`, open the terminal.

 ```
 NuttShell (NSH)